 With regard to Techno Sky, the general goals pursued refer mainly to maintenance of a positive company climate by means of dialogue and meetings with the trade unions and improvement of management and productivity of the workforce, especially during 2020, a year that was accompanied by an explosion of the worldwide Air Transport sector crisis, which had major and serious negative repercussions on the entire Group.
-The actions put in place to achieve these goals were achieved

-100% of non-executive employees of ENAV, TS and IDS AirNav are covered by collective bargaining agreements of various levels. by developing collaborative and ongoing relationships, composed of meetings that were almost entirely held online (using web meeting platforms); the meetings were considered necessary and essential to obtain, by means of daily and continuous coordination with the various local and national COVID Committees, especially during the lockdown period, a front line organisation to deal with and oppose, in the optimal manner, the extremely serious health emergency linked to the spread of the COV-ID19 pandemic.
+The actions put in place to achieve these goals were achieved by developing collaborative and ongoing relationships, composed of meetings that were almost entirely held online (using web meeting platforms); the meetings were considered necessary and essential to obtain, by means of daily and continuous coordination with the various local and national COVID Committees, especially during the lockdown period, a front line organisation to deal with and oppose, in the optimal manner, the extremely serious health emergency linked to the spread of the COVID19 pandemic.